VORTEX: Physics-Driven Data Augmentations Using Consistency Training for Robust Accelerated MRI Reconstruction: Acknowledgements

+The substantial performance gain with \OM in both in-distribution and OOD settings suggests that the consistency training framework is amenable to both image-based and physics-driven augmentations.
+While supervised training requires noise statistics-preserving augmentations, consistency training can relax this constraint and allow for more diverse augmentations (see \cref{app:extended-related-work-mraugment}).
+We highlight that our proposed consistency-based improvements are considerably larger than prior reported values for DL methods that use different architectures, loss functions, or data consistency schemes \citep{zbontar2018fastmri,hammernik2021systematic}.
+We also note that SSIM is clinically preferred to cPSNR for quantifying perceptual quality \citep{knoll2020advancing}.

-We propose a semi-supervised consistency training framework \OM for accelerated MRI reconstruction that uses a generalized data augmentation pipeline for improved data-efficiency and robustness to clinically relevant distribution drifts. \OM enforces invariance to \textit{physics-driven} data augmentations of noise and motion; enforces equivariance to image-based data augmentations of flipping, scaling, rotation, translation, and shearing; enables composing data augmentations of different types; and allows for curriculum learning based on the difficulty of physics-driven augmentations.
-We demonstrate strong improvements compared to the fully-supervised augmentation baselines, and the state-of-the-art data augmentation scheme MRAugment, on both in-distribution and OOD data.
-Our framework is model-agnostic and could be used with any other MRI reconstruction models or even for other image-to-image tasks with appropriate data augmentations.
-In future work, we plan to extend our \OM physics-driven augmentations to additional OOD MRI artifacts to work towards building robust DL-based MR reconstruction models that can be safely deployed in clinics.
+We propose \OM, a semi-supervised consistency training framework for accelerated MRI reconstruction that uses a generalized data augmentation pipeline for improved label-efficiency and robustness to clinically relevant distribution drifts. \OM enforces invariance to \textit{physics-driven, acquisition-based} augmentations and enforces equivariance to image-based augmentations, enables composing data augmentations of different types, and allows for curriculum learning based on the difficulty of physics-driven augmentations.
+We demonstrate strong improvements over fully-supervised baselines and state-of-the-art data augmentation (MRAugment) and self-supervised (SSDU) methods on both in-distribution and OOD data.
+Our framework is model-agnostic and could be used with any other MRI reconstruction models or even for other image-to-image tasks with appropriate data augmentations. \RV{Besides the strengths of our method, we also note several limitations.
+While our framework is flexible to work with any motion model, we utilized a simpler 1D motion model.
+We also did not evaluate \OM on prospective data or consider complex artifacts that are challenging to model such as $B_0$ variations.} In future work, we plan to extend physics-driven, acquisition-based augmentations to \RV{account for more complex motion models}, additional OOD MRI artifacts, and non-Cartesian undersampling patterns \RV{in prospectively acquired clinical data} to work towards building robust DL-based MR reconstruction models that can be safely deployed in clinics.